Edit Blog Post

 Roughly half of the stunning White Ballroom at Nottoway Plantation.
 Note the chaperone mirror on the far wall.

-ultimately studied art in Germany; their paintings are the only art original to the house.
+art in Germany; their paintings are the only art original to the house.

 One of them painted the plantation, giving one of the earliest documents of what it looked like.